Don't let real estate industry jargon keep you from becoming a homeowner. I can help you work your way through the process. Call me at 5106010116.

 • Obtain title insurance policy

-• Give advice - the escrow agent must maintain a neutral, third-party status
+• Advise you - the escrow agent must maintain a neutral, third-party status

 The Escrow Holder Will: